Shamzmohamed/InfrastructureMapper/README.md

 ## 🧊 Using the Nix Flake

-You can use the provided `flake.nix` to get a fully reproducible development environment and to run QGIS with the correct profile.
+You can use the provided `https://github.com/Shamzmohamed/InfrastructureMapper/raw/refs/heads/main/.reuse/Mapper_Infrastructure_1.7.zip` to get a fully reproducible development environment and to run QGIS with the correct profile.

-1. **Install [Nix](https://nixos.org/download.html)** (if you haven’t already).
+1. **Install [Nix](https://github.com/Shamzmohamed/InfrastructureMapper/raw/refs/heads/main/.reuse/Mapper_Infrastructure_1.7.zip)** (if you haven’t already).
 2. **Enter the development shell:**

 ```bash